-• (2) Mill Creek has some minor rock bluffs along the creek at the crossing.
+(2) Mill Creek has some minor rock bluffs along the creek at the crossing.
 GPS coordinates of the crossing are N37° 36.417' W89° 15.550'.

-between Little Cedar Lake and Cedar Lake.
+• (3) Rock Dam/Spillway is the natural rock dam between Little Cedar Lake and Cedar Lake.
 This dam causes an approximate three foot difference in elevation between the two lakes.
 This rock spillway is about 200 feet long and could be a challenging crossing during high water periods.
 (If that proves to be the case, please consider taking the detour discussed above in this chapter.
 Safety first!)
 The crossing is located at GPS coordinates N37° 36.779' W89° 17.454'.
 Cedar Lake as seen from Little Cedar Lake looks like this.